 - Straps: They should stay put, but not dig in.
 The straps aren't where you should be getting support: They should only bear about 10 percent of the weight of your bust [source: Intimacy].
 The band does the rest.
 If they're falling off your shoulders, try a bra with the straps positioned closer together, or check out a racerback style.

 If it's truly a great-fitting bra, it should smooth, lift and round out your shape, and it should do it without causing pain.

 If it doesn't, head back to the racks.
 You can also check online, where you'll probably find a wider selection.

 Or, visit a good seamstress.
 Yes, you can have a bra altered so it fits perfectly.
 There's really no reason not to -- the right bra is out there, but it may be a custom job.

-For more information on bra fitting and related topics, look over the links on the next page.
+For more information on bra fitting and related topics, look over the links below.